Juan-Pan/Juan-Pan/README.md

 <br>

 - A system engineering student
-- sixth semester at the Technological University of Pereira
+- Sixth semester at the Technological University of Pereira

 <br>